nulogy/design-system/CONTRIBUTING.md

 ## Pull requests

-1. If you don't already have access to the [https://github.com/orgs/nulogy/teams/design-system-collaborators/members](Design System Collaborators) team on Github, request access in https://slack.com/app_redirect?channel=design-system(#design-system)
+1. If you don't already have access to the [Design System Collaborators](https://github.com/orgs/nulogy/teams/design-system-collaborators/members) team on Github, request access in [#design-system](https://slack.com/app_redirect?channel=design-system)
 2. Clone https://github.com/nulogy/design-system
 3. Do work on a branch and submit a PR describing the changes you've made and why you've made them
 4. Post a link to the PR in #design-system